 - includes an introduction setting out the context for the study of surnames.

 The book is supported by maps (see example below), which are online at this site.
 These provide snapshots of the distribution of names in the 1861 Census.
-This book is now available from Amazon for £9.99 (+ postage).
-There is also an ebook version available for £7.99.
+This book is now available from Amazon for £9.99 (+ postage), There is also an ebook version available for £7.99.
 Copies can be purchased direct from me.
 It is also available from The Edge of the World Bookshop, Penzance.

 In the meantime, there’s a lot of information in these pages about surnames in general and in Cornwall in particular.
 If you’re interested in surnames in Cornwall a good place to start is What makes a surname ‘Cornish’?
 You may even find your own name there if you scroll down through the many comments.
 But first, where did surnames come from, because we haven’t always had them.
 At the time of Domesday (1080) and before, almost everyone would have had just one name.
 They then started to acquire bynames or second names, such as John of Trevingey or John (son of) John, or John an Goffe, or John (with the) White (hair), although these would change from one generation to the next.